ammuench/yt-declutter/README.md

 ## Features

 - Automatically removes dismissible recommendation shelves and unwanted content
-- Works seamlessly with YouTube's single-page application
-- Only processes new content for efficient performance
+- Works when scrolling and adding new content
-- Cross-browser support (Firefox Manifest V2 and Chrome Manifest V3)
+- That's it

 ## Installation